memescreamer/foss-sources/README.md

 # memescreamer/foss-sources

-Source archive mirror for FOSS components redistributed by memescreamer products (rAIdio.bot, vAIdeo.bot, and future siblings on the [doomscroll.fm](https://doomscroll.fm) family).
+Source archive mirror for FOSS components redistributed by memescreamer products (rAIdio.bot, vAIdeo.bot, and siblings on the [doomscroll.fm](https://doomscroll.fm) family).

 ## Why this repo exists